OpenNMT/OpenNMT-py/README.md

 [Dylan Flaute](http://github.com/flauted (University of Dayton) and more !

-OpentNMT-py belongs to the OpenNMT project along with OpenNMT-Lua and OpenNMT-tf.
+OpenNMT-py belongs to the OpenNMT project along with OpenNMT-Lua and OpenNMT-tf.

 ## Citation